Brian Shaw (strongman): 2018

-2018 Arnold Strongman Classic

-In March 2018, Shaw competed in the 2018 Arnold Strongman Classic, where he placed 2nd in Event One: The Bag Over Bar, 4th in Event Two: The Stone Shoulder, 2nd in Event Three: The Timber Carry, 3rd in Event Four: The Rogue Elephant Bar Deadlift, and 2nd in Event Five: Apollon's Wheel leaving him in 2nd place overall with 41.5 points to winner Hafþór Júlíus Björnsson's 46.

-2018 World's Ultimate Strongman

-In October 2018, Shaw competed in the World's Ultimate Strongman competition in Dubai.
+In October 2018, Shaw competed in the inaugural World's Ultimate Strongman which contained one of the most stacked lineups of all-time.
 Shaw struggled with some of the events including the deadlift where he had trained with a different bar height and the yoke walk where the stage cracked under the combined weight of Shaw and the yoke, causing him to briefly drop the yoke and increase his time.
-Shaw still performed well, lifting all the objects in the overhead medley and was separated from Hafthor Bjornsson by 5.5 points going into the sixth and final event.
-In the sixth and final event, the Atlas Stones, Shaw lifted all five stones but this was not enough to surpass Bjornsson in the final points tally, leaving Shaw in second place.
+However he performed well, lifting all the objects in the overhead medley and was separated from leader Björnsson by 5.5 points going into the sixth and final event.
+In the sixth and final event, the Atlas Stones, Shaw lifted all five stones but this was not enough to surpass Bjornsson, leaving Shaw in second place.

 2019

-Shaw secured 6th place at the World's strongest man, 8th place at the Arnold Strongman Classic and 4th place at the World's Ultimate Strongman.
+In March 2019, Shaw competed at the 2019 Arnold Strongman Classic.
+In his third attempt in the first event, the Rogue elephant bar deadlift, trying to keep up with Björnsson, Shaw tore his left hamstring.
+While he was able to complete four of the five events, he ultimately withdrew before the final event, finishing in 8th place.
+He had not finished below 2nd place in his previous six years in this contest.
+His next competition was the 2019 World's Strongest Man held in June 2019, where he finished in 6th place, falling out of podium position for the first time since 2012.
+His final event of the year was the World's Ultimate Strongman in Dubai, where he finished in 4th place.

 2020

-2020 World's Strongest Man
+On January 18, 2020, Shaw placed second overall at the Arnold Strongman USA, behind the winner Martins Licis.
+As he failed to win the contest, he did not qualify for the 2020 Arnold Strongman Classic for the first time in 11 years.

 On November 15, 2020, Shaw placed fifth overall at the 2020 World's Strongest Man competition, failing to make the podium.
 Shaw placed seventh in the Giant's Medley, fifth in the partial deadlift, sixth in the Hercules Hold, and seventh in the Log Ladder.

-2020 Shaw Classic

 On December 11, 2020, he hosted the first Shaw Classic competition.
 Shaw hosted, organized, and paid out the purses for the competition.
 Rogue provided equipment for the competition with Trifecta announced as a sponsor.
 Shaw invited an All-Star cast of ten Strongmen to compete including the reigning Worlds Strongest Man Oleksii Novikov (who finished third.)
 Shaw would end up winning the competition and forfeiting his winning purse giving the winners share to the rest of the athletes.
-All ten competitors walked away with a share of the winning pool which included money Shaw invested, GoFundMe donations, and pay per view earnings.
+All ten competitors walked away with a share of the winning pool which included money Shaw invested, GoFundMe donations, and pay-per-view earnings.